 - You will be entirely responsible for ensuring adequate power supply to your calculator.
 You must supply your own spare batteries.
 Any technical fault or battery failure that limits the usefulness of a calculator during an examination will not be taken into consideration by the assessors.

-- You will be responsible for ensuring that the calculator is in excellent working order.
+- You are responsible for ensuring that the calculator is in excellent working order.

 - You may not borrow a calculator from another student after entering the examination room.

-Computers, mini-computers, portable media players, pocket-organisers, laptops, palmtop computers, calculator models that can ‘communicate’ with other calculators and notebooks are excluded from use in any written examination or the GAT, except under specified circumstances for which prior approval has been given by the VCAA.
+Computers, mini-computers, portable media players, pocket-organisers, laptops, palmtop computers, calculator models that can ‘communicate’ with other calculators and notebooks are excluded from use in any written examination, except under specified circumstances for which prior approval has been given by the VCAA.

 Scientific calculators may be used for examinations in the following studies: